 Nicki Greenberg , is a Melbourne comic artist behind the comic adaptation of ‘The Great Gatsby’ and is currently working on a comic adaptation of ‘Hamlet’ (Preview above) Here is an edited interview I had with her about her writing process when it comes to comics, How do you initially jot down ideas, if at all?
 Yes.
 For a shorter comic I will jot down ideas in a mix of words and pictures, as the idea strikes me.
 For a longer project like a book, I will spend months planning, which includes drawing and refining characters and making lots of detailed notes (visual and in words) about structure, concept, interpretation etc, even before beginning the proper roughs of the pages.
 Is there anything peculiar about your writing process, eg, has to be at a certain time, has to be in a certain type of book or paper, pens etc?
 I usually plan and do thumbnails in pencil, but for a longer work I write extensive notes in pen as well.
 Ok, the loose pages.
-This is something I use when drafting
+This is something I use when drafting an exte

 Showing posts from April, 2009